FederatedAI/KubeFATE/docs/tutorials/Build_Two_Parties_FATE_Cluster_in_One_Linux_Machine_with_MiniKube.md

 ```
 It means Kubernetes has been installed on your machine!

-However, by default MiniKube will not enable the Ingress addon, which KubeFATE required, we need to enable it manually,
+However, by default MiniKube will not enable the Ingress addon, which KubeFATE required, we need to enable it by
+another command.
 ```
 sudo minikube addons enable ingress
 ```
 Till now, Kubernetes have been ready.

+## Setup Kubefate
-### Download KubeFATE Release Pack, KubeFATE Server Image v1.4.1 and Install KubeFATE Command Lines
+### Install KubeFATE CLI
-Go to [KubeFATE Release](https://github.com/FederatedAI/KubeFATE/releases), and find the latest kubefate-k8s release pack, which is `v1.6.0` as set to ENVs before. (replace ${release_version} with the newest version avaliable)
+Go to [KubeFATE Release](https://github.com/FederatedAI/KubeFATE/releases), and find the latest kubefate-k8s release
+pack, which is `v1.7.2` as set to ENVs before. (replace ${release_version} with the newest version avaliable)
 ```
 curl -LO https://github.com/FederatedAI/KubeFATE/releases/download/${release_version}/kubefate-k8s-${release_version}.tar.gz && tar -xzf ./kubefate-k8s-${release_version}.tar.gz
 ```
 Then we will get the release pack of KubeFATE, verify it,
 ```
+kubefate@machine:~/demo cd kubefate
-kubefate@machine:~/demo$ ls
+kubefate@machine:~/kubefate ls
-cluster-serving.yaml  cluster.yaml  config.yaml  examples  kubefate  kubefate-k8s-v1.6.0.tar.gz  kubefate.yaml  rbac-config.yaml
+cluster-serving.yaml cluster-spark-rabbitmq.yaml cluster.yaml examples rbac-config.yaml
+cluster-spark-pulsar.yaml cluster-spark-slim.yaml config.yaml kubefate.yaml
 ```
 Move the kubefate executable binary to path,
 ```